reportportal/docs/src/md/src/GettingStarted/Plugins.md

 ### Update a plugin
 **Permissions:**
-Only ADMIMISTRATOR can uppdate plugin.
+Only ADMINISTRATOR can uppdate plugin.
 It is the same procedure as for Uploading.
 You can upload a plugin with the latest version to the ReportPortal, and a exsisting version will be updated to the latest one.

 ### Enable / Disable a plugin
 **Permissions:**
-Only ADMIMISTRATOR can enable / disable plugin.
+Only ADMINISTRATOR can enable / disable plugin.

 [ ![Enable/DisablePluginVideo](Images/userGuide/gettingStarted/DisablePlugin.png) ](https://youtu.be/Sj9BpnTIxW8)